bou-samra/Al-Khwarizmi/README.md

 In geography, al-Khwarizmi revised and corrected earlier works, including those of Ptolemy.
 His book *Kitab Surat al-Ard* ("The Image of the Earth") improved geographical coordinates and knowledge of the known world.

-In astronomy, he compiled astronomical tables (zij) that were widely used in both the Islamic world and later in Europe.
-These works contributed to advancements in observational astronomy and timekeeping.
+In astronomy, he compiled astronomical tables (zij) that were widely used in the Islamic world and Europe, contributing to observational astronomy and timekeeping.

 ---

 ## Historical Impact

-Al-Khwarizmi’s writings were translated into Latin in the 12th century and became standard mathematical texts in European universities.
-His methods shaped medieval scholarship and later influenced Renaissance science.
+Al-Khwarizmi’s writings were translated into Latin in the 12th century and became standard texts in European universities.
+His methods shaped medieval scholarship and influenced Renaissance science.

 He is widely regarded as:
 - A founder of algebra
 - A pioneer of algorithmic thinking
-- One of the key scholars of the Islamic Golden Age
+- A key scholar of the Islamic Golden Age

 ---